 Looking for the ultimate play destination for all ages?
 The Strong National Museum of Play in Rochester has got you covered as this play-lover's paradise features the world's largest collection of toys, dolls, and games.
 Find classic toys beloved by generations at the National Toy Hall of Fame, stroll through a tropical garden featuring hundreds of free-flying butterflies, and explore playful exhibits that include an enormous pretend grocery store, giant Etch-a-Sketches and Lite Brites, obstacle courses, retro arcade games, and more.
 Explore the new Neighborhood of Play where you'll find a board-game themed park, the World Video Game Hall of Fame, the world's largest playable Donkey Kong, themed dining, and playful lodging.

 Credit: @pesta02 on Instagram

 Zoos from Rochester to Buffalo to NYC all offer visitors the opportunity to see different species of animals while highlighting the importance of conservation.
 Take a step into Africa or discover creatures from the river’s edge at Seneca Park Zoo (pictured).
-See epic fall foliage and exotic animals on a monorail safari tour at the Bronx Zoo or celebrate Halloween at the Buffalo Zoo.
-Now in its 10th season, Central New York’s Animal Adventure Park houses more than 300 animals including giraffes, squirrel monkeys, and red eared slider turtles.
-If you want to get up close and personal, book an unforgettable African lion or kangaroo encounter or embark on a new drive thru experience at its sister facility, The Preserve.
+See epic fall foliage and exotic animals on a monorail tour into the heart of the Asian wilderness at the Bronx Zoo or celebrate Halloween at the Buffalo Zoo.
+Central New York’s Animal Adventure Park houses more than 300 animals including giraffes, squirrel monkeys, and red eared slider turtles.
+If you want to get up close and personal, book an unforgettable rhino or giraffe encounter or embark on a new drive thru experience at its sister facility, The Preserve.
 Looking for a more active experience?
 Spend the night and take advantage of 500+ acres of horseback riding at the all-inclusive Rocking Horse Ranch Resort.

 Credit: @visitcny on Instagram